-Admission: Students will be admitted to the Honors Program through approval of their application to the Director of Honors Program or his/her designee in collaboration with the Honors Council upon matriculation into the University and satisfaction of the Honors Program entrance requirements in mathematics and English.
-The Director of the Honors Program or his/her designee in collaboration with the Honors Council will take into consideration for admission a combination of the following factors: SAT/ACT scores, previous academic records including grades and academic rank, evidence of creative and/or scholastic ability, recommendations from previous instructors and/or evaluating the potential of the applicant to successfully complete the program.
+Admission: Students will be admitted to the Honors Program by invitation only.
+Upon admission to the University, those students whose previous academic record, GPA (above 3.3), or who have sufficiently high SAT/ACT scores will receive an invitation.
 Students may also be admitted to the Honors Program after completion of up to two years of university-level course work at UVI or other institutions.
 Students applying for such late admission to the program must have a GPA of 3.3 or its equivalent in their university level courses and must still complete all program requirements.